From daylight to sunset: Realistic image transformation using histogram matching

-Examples of practical applications of histogram matching
+Examples of practical application of histogram matching

 Basic transformations

-Import all necessary libraries
+Importing all the necessary libraries

 import Pkg;